impatient0/a-zero/ARCHITECTURE.md

     1.  `a0-core`: Defines the essential public interfaces (`Strategy`, `TradingContext`) and data models (`Candle`).
 A lightweight library with minimal dependencies.
     2.  `a0-data-ingestor`: A CLI tool that fetches and stores historical market data.
     3.  `a0-backtester`: A library containing the core backtesting engine for simulating `Strategy` instances.
 This module has no knowledge of how strategies are defined (e.g., via YAML or code).
-    4.  `a0-strategy-rules-engine`: A library that can parse declarative strategy definitions (e.g., from a YAML file) and construct an executable `Strategy` object.
+  4.  `a0-strategy-rules-engine`: A library that can parse declarative strategy definitions (from YAML files) and construct an executable `Strategy` object.
 This module contains all technical analysis library dependencies.
     5.  `a0-backtester-cli`: A command-line tool that consumes all the above libraries to provide a user-facing backtesting application.
-- **Communication:**
+- **Data Flow:**
-    - The `data-ingestor` produces CSV files.
+    - The `data-ingestor` produces CSV data files.
+    - The `strategy-rules-engine` consumes a strategy YAML file and produces a `Strategy` object.
-    - The `backtester-cli` will consume CSV files and Strategy Definition files (YAML), and execute logic defined in classes that implement the `Strategy` interface.
+    - The `backtester-cli` will consume the CSV files, use the `strategy-rules-engine` to load a strategy, and then pass the data and the `Strategy` object to the `a0-backtester` library to run the simulation.

 ## 3. Module Specifications